jvnsep/Project3OLEDDisplay/README.md

 	  }
 	}

-Message function and, Life Score function, will display instruction every screen state and, life and score of the game.
+Message function and Life Score function, this will display instruction every screen state, life and score of the game.

 	// show life and score
 	void lifescore(){